two-sum picoCTF 2023 Solution

 Learn more

-Real-world impact of integer overflow is serious and well-documented.
-Notable examples include:
+Real-world impact of integer overflow is serious and well-documented:

-• The Ariane 5 rocket crash (1996) - a 64-bit float was cast to a 16-bit integer, overflowing and causing the guidance system to shut down
+• The Ariane 5 rocket crash (1996): a 64-bit float was cast to a 16-bit integer, overflowing and shutting down the guidance system.
+Old, but still the canonical example of why width conversions matter.

-• Many game exploits - item counts and gold values stored as 32-bit ints that wrap around when maximized
+• Game economy exploits: item counts and gold values stored as 32-bit ints that wrap around when maximized.

-In C, signed integer overflow is formally undefined behavior - the compiler is allowed to assume it never happens and optimize accordingly, which can introduce security vulnerabilities even when the developer expects wrap-around behavior.
+In C, signed integer overflow is formally undefined behavior; the compiler is allowed to assume it never happens and optimize accordingly, which can introduce security vulnerabilities even when the developer expects wrap-around behavior.
 Unsigned integers, by contrast, are defined to wrap.
 Languages like Rust and Swift trap on overflow by default in debug builds.
+For more on the disassembly workflow used here, see Buffer Overflow Binary Exploitation in CTF.

 Flag